infinum/frontend-handbook/Assets.md

 ### a. `src/assets/icons`

 We should add an icon in this folder if the icon uses only one color and will be used as an icon in buttons/dropdowns/... such as `StarIcon`, `ChevronIcon`, etc. One last change needed before we add it to the codebase is to change the `fill` color to `currentColor`.
-This way, a developer can use any color with a simple `color: {ourColor}` style in CSS.
+This way, a developer can use any color with a simple `color: ${someColor}` style in CSS.

 Example in code: